mpangrazzi/redis-subscribe-sse/README.md

 ## Use cases

-A typical use case is when you want to notify the end of an *async* task to client-side (e.g.: a background worker has finish to do its work), and you use Redis PUBSUB as a messaging service (which very fast and reliable).
+A typical use case is when you want to notify the end of an *async* task to a client, and you use Redis PUBSUB as a messaging service (which very fast and reliable).
+Example: a background worker has terminated its work, sends a message over Redis PUBSUB, and you want to forward that on the client side in order to show a notification.

 ## How to use